Screen printing isn't just pulling a squeegee and dragging ink across a screen.

-There's a lot of software involved with a great print.
+There's a lot of software involved with making great prints.

 What works to help one shop print shirts might not work for another.
 But if you look at the forums and groups that discuss it, there's common software debates that pop up again and again.
 It can be difficult to make the decision between one program and another!

-Every piece of software here comes with its own set of challenges.
+Every piece of software below comes with its own set of challenges.
 Each tool has a different learning curve.
-In the end, it's up to you to learn the programs so you can print shirts better.
+In the end, it's up to you to learn the programs so you can print better shirts.

-We'll discuss the different types of software (art & design, color separation, shop administration and shipping) according to price, difficulty, who it's best for and whether they're for Mac or PC.
+We'll discuss the different types of software (art and design, color separation, shop administration, and shipping) according to price, difficulty, who it's best for and whether they're for Mac or PC.